Rebuilding Your Brand Identity

 Internal communication: Inform your team about the new branding and how it affects their roles.

-Customer communication: Explain the reasons for your refresh to your audience, including what's changing and how this benefits them.
+Customer communication: Explain the reasons for your refresh to your audience.
+Including what's changing and how this benefits them.

 Launch campaign: Plan a public announcement or campaign to unveil the refreshed brand.